 The law program is a full three-year program including six traditional semesters and three summer sessions.
 The satisfactory completion of 83 hours is required for the Juris Doctor degree, earned normally over a three full-year program.
-The specific academic policies are set forth in the Student a Handbook and the website.

 The satisfactory completion of 83 credits is required for the Juris Doctor, earned normally over a three full-year program including six semesters, and required summer sessions.
 The program requires full time residence study for the three year uninterrupted period.
 Exceptions are only by faculty approval based on a written request setting forth the reasons for the exception.
 In any event, all requirements must be met within a five-year period, and no waiver is available from this requirement except in the case of required military service.
 The five year completion requirement is consistent with the requirements of the American Bar Association’s accreditation standards.

 As there are 14 weeks per semester, 1 credit at the law school amounts to 14 hours of classroom instruction.
 All graduates of the Law School will receive at least 1,162 hours of (83 credits X 14 hours) of classroom instruction.

 Included in these 83 credits is one summer session or equivalent period of time serving as an intern or in a similar approved capacity with an advocacy group, public interest law firm, relief agency or other approved options.
 The law school will develop options that meet this requirement, but students may submit proposals for faculty approval of other options that meet the expectations of the faculty for the enrichment, service and educational expectations for such internships.